conholdate/conholdate-blog-content/Conholdate.Total/2022-05-19-convert-vsdx-to-pdf-and-png-using-nodejs/index.md

 {{< figure align=center src="images/Convert-VSD-to-PDF-in-nodejs.png" alt="Convert VSDX to PDF in Node.js" caption="Convert VSDX to PDF in Node.js">}}

 [Aspose.Diagram][1] offers a set of provisions to manipulate Microsoft [Visio][2] diagrams.
-You can automate the processes of updating, exporting, and creating Visio diagrams in Node.js-based applications.
+It let's you automate the processes of updating, exporting, and creating Visio diagrams in Node.js-based applications.
 Aspose.Diagram for Node.js library provides features to convert Visio files to other popular file formats such as [PDF][3], PNG, and more.
 In addition, you can export & print the diagrams in no time.
-However, in this blog post, we will demonstrate how to **convert VSDX to PDF in Node.js application**.
+However, in this blog post, we will demonstrate how to **convert VSDX to PDF in Node.js application programmatically**.

 The following points will be covered in this article: